andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-28-gelfands-algebra-chunk-3-converting-problems-to-algebraic-expressions.md

 ## Proving Multiplication of Negative Numbers - Despair

-Pages 19 and 20 of [Gelfand](https://www.goodreads.com/book/show/20328259-algebra) are our first encounter with a _proof_.
+{% newthought "Pages 19 and 20 of [Gelfand](https://www.goodreads.com/book/show/20328259-algebra)" %} are our first encounter with a _proof_.
 As it's conceptually such a simple bit of arithmetic, it's useful to call out the approach explicitly too.

 The reason I think there's value in detailing the approach explicitly is because the first time I read through it (and worked through it) everything made sense logically, but what didn't click was how I might have arrived at this proof myself.
 Reading it in the order presented made me despair.
 How would I have known to start where Gelfand started?
 How would I have known to then rebalance the expression so that the {% m %}0{% em %} was alone on the right-hand side?
 I would never have figured that out.
 (Immediately followed by a fall into a pit of woe.)